 The 2022 County Health Rankings used data from 2019 for this measure.

-Reason for Ranking:
+Reason for Ranking

-Adult Obesity is a Percentage
+Adult Obesity is a percentage

-The Method for Calculating Adult Obesity Changed
+The method for calculating Adult Obesity has changed

 There are also drawbacks to using modeled data.
 The smaller the population or sample size of a county, the more the estimates are derived from the model itself and the less they are based on survey responses.
-Models make statistical assumptions about relationships that may not hold in all cases.
+Models make assumptions about statistical relationships that may not hold in all cases.
 Finally, there is no perfect model and each model generally has limitations specific to their methods.

-The numerator is the number of adult respondents age 20 and older with a BMI greater than or equal to 30kg/m2.
+The numerator is the number of adult respondents age 18 and older with a BMI greater than or equal to 30kg/m2.

-This measure could be used to measure progress, but only after considering its substantial limitations.
-Methodological changes in the Behavioral Risk Factor Surveillance System, which are discussed above and were implemented in the 2015 Rankings, make comparisons with estimates prior to that release year difficult.
-In addition, current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress in small geographic areas.
+First, it is important to note the change in data source in the 2022 Rankings from United States Diabetes Surveillance System to Behavioral Risk Factor Surveillance System (BRFSS).
+This measure could be used to track progress, but only after considering its substantial limitations.
+Methodological changes in the BRFSS, which were implemented in the 2016 Rankings, make comparisons with estimates prior to that release year difficult.
+Additional changes to the methodology to create the estimates were implemented in the 2021 Rankings, further making comparisons with estimates prior to that release year difficult.
+Finally, current estimates are produced using sophisticated modeling techniques which make them difficult to use for tracking progress, especially in small geographic areas.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.